 A Mormon may point to the fact that the original autographs of the Bible have been lost or destroyed.
 “We don’t even have one single autograph!” someone may complain.
 “How can anyone believe in inerrancy without these original writings?”
 It is true that we do not have the original manuscripts of the Bible, but we do have many different copies to help us see what the originals would have said.
 MacArthur writes,

 Every book of the Bible was originally composed under the inspiration of the Holy Spirit by a human author.
 These original works—called autographs—were completely without error as the result of divine inspiration.
 None of these original manuscripts are in existence today.
 Instead, copies were made and soon thereafter copies of copies.
 These copies and multitudes of translations have been passed down through the centuries (pp. 111-112).

 Multiple copies help us to understand that “ignorant translators” and “corrupt transcribers,” as Smith called them, would have had a terrible time in trying to get their changes to stick.

-When it comes to “preservation” of the scripture, we have many of the Dead Sea Scrolls that were composed between the 3rd century BC and the 1st century AD.
+When it comes to “preservation” of the scripture, many of the Dead Sea Scrolls that were composed between the 3rd century BC and the 1st century AD are available to scholars.
 Before the Dead Sea Scrolls were discovered and later translated, the earliest copies of the Old Testament came from the tenth century Masoretic text.
-While there are discrepancies, the discovery of the Scrolls has helped us understand the accuracy of the biblical transmission of the text.
+While there are discrepancies, the discovery of the Scrolls has helped ascertain the accuracy of the biblical transmission of the text.